prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The module to use for probing specifying how to probe the target.
+<p>module to use for probing specifying how to probe the target.
 Example module configuring in the blackbox exporter:
 <a href="https://github.com/prometheus/blackbox_exporter/blob/master/example.yml">https://github.com/prometheus/blackbox_exporter/blob/master/example.yml</a></p>
 </td>